pragya137/GAN_DataGeneration/README.md

 # GST Fraud Detection using cGAN
-This project uses a Conditional GAN (cGAN) to address class imbalance in a GST fraud detection dataset.
+This notebook uses a Conditional GAN (cGAN) to address class imbalance in a GST fraud detection dataset.
 The model generates synthetic data for the minority class (fraud cases) to improve classification performance.

 ## File Description
 GAN_dataGeneration.ipynb: Jupyter Notebook containing the implementation of the cGAN model.
 It includes building the generator and discriminator networks, training the model, and generating new fraud samples.